For Miss A. Lee, my teacher 1962-1964

 The application was made to the Education Department on July 6th, 1871, and so impressed were the Department with the urgent need for school provision, that they sanctioned the erection of these twenty schools on July 11th.

-Victory Place School does not seem to have been one of this first batch of schools, of which three were in Southwark, but it was one of the first ninety nine schools provided by the Board, which in the thirty three years of its existence constructed more than four hundred new schools!
+Victory Place School was not one of this first batch of schools, of which three were in Southwark, but it was one of the first ninety nine schools provided by the Board, which in the thirty three years of its existence constructed more than four hundred new schools!
+In fact, according to the Board representatives at the school’s opening ceremony, it was the 70th school opened by the Board.

 Since the commencement of the present century a considerable advance has been made in the way of buildings in this neighbourhood, particularly on the east side of the Walworth Road.
 Lock's Fields, formerly a dreary swamp, and Walworth Common, which was at one time an open field, have been covered with houses.